CLC (group)

 CLC (an initialism for CrystaL Clear) is a South Korean girl group formed by Cube Entertainment.
 Their debut EP First Love was released on March 19, 2015, with five group members: Seunghee, Yujin, Seungyeon, Sorn, and Yeeun.
 The remaining two members, Elkie and Eunbin, were added to the group with the release of their third EP, Refresh, on February 29, 2016.
+Throughout their career, CLC's musical identity was known to be diverse such as EDM trap and hip-hop songs.

 From 2020 onward, Cube halted CLC promotions and the members have embarked on individual music, acting, and modeling careers.
 On May 20, 2022, after being inactive for over a year and a half, Cube Entertainment announced that their "official activities" had ended, with their CLC U Cube global fansite service discontinued on June 6.
 In 2023, Sorn revealed that all members had gradually gone their separate ways, however, the group has not disbanded.

 History

 Pre-debut

 The five original members of CLC (Seunghee, Yujin, Seungyeon, Sorn, and Yeeun) made their first appearance as back-up dancers for G.NA in 2014.
 They also modeled for the uniform brand Smart, featuring in a promotional music video with the boy groups Got7 and B1A4.
 Before their official debut, the group began to gain publicity through street performances they held to raise money for children with disabilities.
 These featured on their web reality show, CLC's Love Chemistry.